dreamgrove/dreamgrove/content/guardian/Shadowlands-Guardian-FAQ.md

 * Kyrian gives you an ability that can give you either strong defensive capabilities/utility or some offensive potential,and, unlike Night Fae you can control which one you get.
 It can have a few downside (relying on other people, the {{< spell 327022 "dps tether" >}} acting as a 15% {{< spell 190456 "Ignore Pain" >}} and thus can end up wasting a bit of the damage).
 But unlike necrolord its dps is constant and does not drop off either in ST or AOE.
 Furthermore Pelagos is still a strong soulbind.
 Important to note that if you can avoid it you should never use the solo bond of the ability as it is inferior to any other benefits.

-* Venthyr gives you {{< spell 323546 "Ravenous Frenzy" >}}, which if paired with {{< spell 102558 "Incarn" >}} probably gives you one of the strongest 3 minute burst in the game, has virtually no downside (you have the gcd+2sec before getting stunned while being idle and bears are gcd locked).Venthyr also has access to strong soulbind for ST, where it will struggle a bit more than other covenant.
+* Venthyr gives you {{< spell 323546 "Ravenous Frenzy" >}}, which if paired with {{< spell 102558 "Incarn" >}} probably gives you one of the strongest 3 minute burst in the game, has virtually no downside (you have the GCD+2sec before getting stunned while being idle and bears are GCD locked).
+Venthyr also has access to strong soulbind for ST, where it will struggle a bit more than other covenant.

 TLDR; Pick the one you prefer it is rather very close and is unlikely to make or break what you are doing